Stories from Hartford's Grassroots

 Today, however, if Sandburg is known at all by the general public, it is only as the white-haired old man who strummed a guitar and dubbed Chicago the “city of big shoulders.”

 Carl Sandburg was, and still is, the people’s poet.
 He deserves a revival, especially in Connecticut where he had so many significant ties.
 But the reintroduction of his work can’t be a sanitized version of the original.
-It must include the authentic, radical Sandburg (from the Latin, “coming from the root”).
+It must include Sandburg the authentic radical (from the Latin, “coming from the root”).
 His collected folk songs and performances are treasures from America’s grassroots.
-His poetry offers a radical critique of economic exploitation.
+His poetry offers a powerful critique of economic exploitation.

 Born in 1878 to Swedish immigrants, Carl Sandburg was a working class boy who never forgot his roots.
 His father was a blacksmith for the Chicago railroad who took part in labor causes, including strikes.
 Sandburg recalled these formative events and considered himself a “partisan” who “took a kind of joy in the complete justice of the strikers.”
 He was ten years old.